realgo/librets-package/README.md

 PPA
 ---

-There is a PPA at:
+There is a PPA for Ubuntu Trusty at:

     https://launchpad.net/~sysadm-k/+archive/ubuntu/librets